-The Board of Trustees consists of 52-57 members elected by the ICSC membership.
-The trustees provide critical input in helping ICSC achieve its goal of serving our members with excellence and proactively advocating and communicating the critical social, civic and economic role played by the retail real estate industry across the globe.
+The Board of Trustees, elected by ICSC’s membership, provides critical input in helping ICSC achieve our goal of serving our members with excellence while advocating and communicating the social, civic and economic role played by the Marketplaces Industry in our communities.

-President & CEO, Bayer Properties, Birmingham, AL, United States
+President & CEO, Bayer Ventures, Birmingham, AL, United States

 President, Borghese Investments, Aventura, FL, United States

 Trish Blasi is President of Borghese Investments, a developer and adviser to commercial real estate owners and investors.
 Borghese is actively engaged in the construction and redevelopment of mixed-use and retail assets, including value-added projects, marinas and urban high streets.
 With over 30 years of industry experience, Blasi is the former president of Terranova Corporation and Codina Development, where she oversaw the development, leasing and management of over $5B of real estate assets.

 An active ICSC member, she has held many leadership positions within the organization, currently serving as a trustee.
 Blasi has chaired ICSC’s National Economic Policy Committee, Open-Air Centers Committee and served on its Foundation Board, along with holding several officer positions.
 She is a graduate of the University of Miami, where she is frequent guest lecturer.

 CEO - Americas, Real Estate, The Instant Group, Chicago, IL, United States